Leo-Yuyang/MEEV/README.md

-# MEEV-LN:
+# MEFV-LN:

-This repository is the PyTorch implementation of [MEEV-LN].
+This repository is the PyTorch implementation of [MEFV-LN].

 --------